c-blake/suggest/README.md

-A from-scratch implementation in Nim of Wolf Garbe's Symmetric Delete Algorithm for correct spelling suggestions.
+This is a from-scratch implementation in Nim of Wolf Garbe's Symmetric Delete Algorithm for correct spelling suggestions.
 The basic idea is simple: corpus words within edit distance N of a query can only be *at most* N units longer or N units shorter and the shorter must be derived from deletes of longer strings.
 So, build a map from all shortenings to all corpus words which generate them.
 When queried with a string, we can then lookup all possible edits lengthening the query into a corpus word.
 We also on-the-fly compute all shortenings of a query (& shortenings of lengthenings).
 From both sets, we filter "maybe within N edits of a corpus word" to "actually within N edits".
 The filter can be any "distance" successfully bounded by N-indels.
 This idea is like Monte Carlo numerical integration of shapes within easy bounding boxes (but this is deterministic & points which pass are reported, not just counted).